 - Journals must be peer-reviewed

-- Journals must make their standard fee-schedules publicly accessible
+- Journals must make their standard fee schedules publicly accessible

 - Submit the Article Processing Charge Application.

 - The UO Libraries OA-APC Fund Committee will review applications as they are submitted.
 We typically reply within a couple of days.

 For more information about recent Open Access work at the UO Libraries, please see: